-XSG runs on a variety of platforms, including all Windows 32 platforms, AIX, Solaris, Linux, HP, and VM.
+XSG runs on a variety of platforms, including Linux, Unix, AIX, all Windows 32 platforms, Solaris, HP, and IBM mainframes.
 Where it is relevant below, we will use terminology from Windows.

-Both single-byte and Unicode versions of XSG are available.
+Both single-byte and Unicode versions of $X\mathbf{SG}$ are available.
 The single-byte version uses ISO 8859-1 (which is a "subset" of Unicode).